People return to charred cities after Colorado wildfires

+* Says ECL Finance issued maiden perpetual debt aggregating to INR 3 billion Source text - (http://bit.ly/2s482ON) Further company coverage:

-COLORADO SPRINGS, Colo.
-Residents began returning to charred areas of Colorado Springs on Sunday after the most destructive wildfire in Colorado history forced tens of thousands of people from their homes and left the landscape a blackened wasteland.
+July 1 Residents began returning to charred communities on Sunday after the most destructive wildfires in Colorado history forced tens of thousands of people from their homes and left the landscape a blackened wasteland.

-Bears and burglars posed further danger to home owners who headed back to towns and cities after the fire, which killed two people.
+Bears and burglars posed further danger to home owners who headed back to towns and cities after the fires, which killed two people.

-The so-called Waldo Canyon Fire has scorched 17,659 acres, burned 346 homes and devastated communities around Colorado Springs, the state's second-largest city, since it began eight days ago.
+The so-called Waldo Canyon Fire scorched nearly 17,000 acres (6,880 hectares) and devastated communities around Colorado Springs, the state's second-largest city.

 Governor John Hickenlooper said he believed the worst was over and almost all of the seven blazes were under control.

-Two more houses were looted overnight for a total of 24 during the disaster that forced an estimated 32,000 residents to evacuate, authorities said.
+Two more houses were looted overnight for a total of 24 during the disaster that forced 35,000 residents to evacuate, authorities said.

 To maintain order, 165 National Guard troops were on the ground under orders from President Barack Obama, who toured the area on Friday.